What Is Impact Investing?

 Wespath’s Approach to Impact

-As of June 30, 2020, Wespath and its subsidiaries, including Wespath Institutional Investments, managed over $1.5 billion in impact investments, representing nearly 7% of total assets across all the Wespath funds.
+As of December 31, 2020, Wespath and its subsidiaries, including Wespath Institutional Investments, managed nearly $3 billion in impact investments, representing over 10% of total assets across all the Wespath funds.
 Below is a breakdown of these investments across our core impact themes:

 |Wespath's Impact Investments||As of 6/30/2020